-Kuehneromyces mutabilis, also known as Sheathed Woodtuft, is a medium-sized agaric has a bright tan cap, drying paler from the centre.
+Kuehneromyces mutabilis, also known as Sheathed Woodtuft, is a medium-sized agaric that has a bright tan cap which becomes paler from the centre when drying.
 It also has yellowish or reddish brown gills and a ring on the stem.
 It grows clustered on stumps and logs of broad-leaf trees, favoring birch.

 convex, becoming flattened with a blunt umbo, and hygrophanous; as damp shiny and greasy with a deep orange-brown colour towards the rim; often there is a disc of lighter flesh in the middle.
 Cinnamon-coloured as dry.
 Gills

 initially light and later cinnamon brown and broadly attached to the stem and crowded.
 Sometimes somewhat decurrent.
 Spores